jeffreythomasprice/misc-experiments/rust-wasmer-chip8/docs/jit.md

 Input registers, memory-mapped input devices, or reading from ports can all be implemented by having the host write to shared memory.

-Input that triggers interrupts can have the host write interrupt state to shared memory when the even occurs.
+Input that triggers interrupts can have the host write interrupt state to shared memory when the event occurs.

 # Psuedocode